Counter-IED equipment: Soldier-worn protection

-Armored/Mine-Resistant and Counter-IED Vehicles
+Armored/mine-resistant and counter-IED vehicles

 Mine Resistant Ambush Protected Vehicles

-The MRAP (Mine Resistant Ambush Protected Vehicles) program was prompted by U.S. deaths in Iraq.
-These vehicles are designed specifically to withstand improvised explosive device (IED) attacks and ambushes.
+The MRAPV (Mine Resistant Ambush Protected Vehicles) program was prompted by U.S. deaths in Iraq.
+MRAP vehicles are designed specifically to withstand improvised explosive device (IED) attacks and ambushes.

 As recently as 2007, the U.S. military has ordered the production of about 10,000 MRAPs at a cost of over $500,000 each, and planned to order more MRAPs.
 Currently there are many different variants produced by several different manufacturers.
 Similar vehicles have been built and are in active service with military, police and private sector security companies worldwide.

 The Husky VMMD (Vehicle-Mounted Mine Detection) is a South African configurable counter-IED MRAP designed for route clearance and demining.
 It is designed to assist in the disposal of land mines and improvised explosive devices.

 The Husky was initially deployed in the 1970s.
 The South African Defense Force used the Husky extensively to clear mines from military convoy routes in Namibia and Angola during the South African Border War.

 In the mid-1990s, Husky underwent a two-year foreign comparative test program within the United States Department of Defense that resulted in additional follow-on modifications and testing.
 In 1997, production systems were delivered under the U.S. Army Interim Vehicle Mounted Mine Detection Program.

 Over the next twenty years, the Husky went through a number of iterations and upgrades.
 U.S. and International military' route clearance units currently employ Husky vehicles as IED detection and clearance vehicles.